matrix-org/synapse/docs/modules/spam_checker_callbacks.md

 The module is given a copy of the original dictionary, so modifying it from within the module cannot modify a user's profile when included in user directory search results.

+If multiple modules implement this callback, the first callback returning `True` causes the username to be excluded from user search, and the subsequent implementations of this callback to be ignored.
+If all callbacks return `False` then the username is included in the user search results.

 ### `check_registration_for_spam`